Azure/peerd/README.md

 cluster.
 The source of the content could be another node in the same cluster, an OCI container registry (like Azure Container Registry) or a remote blob store (such as Azure Blob Storage).

+#### Important Disclaimer

+This project is work in progress and can be used for experimental and development purposes.
+It is not yet production ready, but we're getting there.

 ## Quickstart

 This section shows how to get started with `peerd`.